Should you study data analytics or business analytics?

 Data analytics vs. business analytics: which degree is right for you?

-In comparing data analytics vs. business analytics, understand that both disciplines share many similarities.
-They develop similar and cross-transferable skill sets.
+In comparing data analytics vs. business analytics, understand that these disciplines share many similarities.
+They develop similar and transferable skill sets.

-Conversely, business analytics could be a good fit if you're interested in or curious about data's role in operational management.
+Conversely, business analytics could be a good fit if you're interested in data's role in operational management.
 Business analytics programs tend to take a broader, more holistic view of organizational function and how data-based insights can improve it.